FaZe Clan: 2010–2019: Formation and early growth

+2024–2026: Reboot, FaZe Media foundation, and closure
-On May 14, 2024, GameSquare CEO Justin Kenna announced the formation of FaZe Media, led by Richard "FaZe Banks" Bengtson as CEO.
-This formation spins off FaZe Holdings into an esports company, and an internet media company.
-FaZe Media received $11 million in investment from Matt Kalish, the president and co-founder of DraftKings, resulting in Kalish owning 49% of FaZe Media during its foundation.
-FaZe Media will focus on developing a creator-led internet media company with GameSquare continuing to own 100% of the esports competition assets under FaZe Esports.
-On June 19, 2024, Richard "FaZe Banks" Bengtson acquired 25.5% in FaZe Media from GameSquare.

-In December 2024, FaZe won Best Content Organization at The Streamer Awards, where it was also nominated for Best Marathon Stream.
-At the time, its new streamer roster included JasonTheWeen, Adapt, PlaqueBoyMax, Banks, Silky, Lacy, and StableRonaldo.
+On May 14, GameSquare CEO Justin Kenna announced the formation of FaZe Media (FaZe Media, Inc. and FaZe Media Holdings, LLC), led by Richard "FaZe Banks" Bengtson as CEO.
+This formation spins off FaZe Holdings into an esports company, and an internet media company, named FaZe Media.
+FaZe Media received $11 million in investment from Matt Kalish, the president and co-founder of DraftKings, resulting in Kalish owning 49% of FaZe Media during their foundation.
+FaZe Media will focus on developing a creator-led internet media company with GameSquare continuing to own 100% of the esports competition assets under FaZe Esports (incorporated as FaZe Clan, Inc.).
+On June 19, Richard "FaZe Banks" Bengtson acquired 25.5% in FaZe Media from GameSquare.
+In December, FaZe was nominated for Best Marathon Stream and won Best Content Organization at The Streamer Awards.
+At the time, their new streamer roster included JasonTheWeen, Adapt, PlaqueBoyMax, Banks, Silky, Lacy, and Stable Ronaldo.

-On March 31, 2025, GameSquare announced the divestiture of its remaining 25.5% stake in FaZe Media.
+On March 31, 2025, GameSquare announced the divestiture of their remaining 25.5% stake in FaZe Media.
 The company retains full ownership of FaZe Esports.

-On July 28, 2025, Bengtson stepped down from his role as CEO following accusations of scamming fans through the meme coin MLG.
+On July 28, Bengtson stepped down from his role as CEO following accusations of scamming fans through the meme coin MLG.

-FaZe Esports
+On December 25, Adapt, JasonTheWeen, Lacy, Silky, and StableRonaldo announced their departure from FaZe Clan on X, with Apex, Swagg, YourRAGE, Kaysan, and Rug announcing their departures in the following days though Kaysan will continue to be involved with FaZe Esports.
+Bloomberg reported that Kalish gave FaZe creators an ultimatum to join HardScope, his then-newly launched creator agency, or go independent, believing it was necessary as he believed the FaZe Media business model was "unsustainable".
+In addition, some reports claimed that HardScope required creators to pay 20% of their overall revenue to it to continue using the FaZe brand.
+On the same day, FaZe Clan announced the closure of FaZe Media, effectively leaving FaZe Esports as the only operating entity of the FaZe brand.

+2026–present: FaZe return speculations, and CORE

+On April 30, 2026, several content creators formerly in FaZe formed the replacement content group named CORE (an acronym for “Create, Own, Run, Everything”), following their departure from FaZe Clan in late 2025 amid internal disputes regarding contracts and ownership of the organization.
+The group consisted of Stable Ronaldo, Adapt, Marlon, Lacy, JasonTheWeen, and Silky.
+The YouTube channel hosting their announcement video was terminated after gaining over 100,000 subscribers in the first several hours of launch, due to "automated security flags" disabling the connected Google account, but it was quickly restored.

+Their announcement was concurrent to FaZe Banks' first livestream.